InfectedIsm/some-quizz/Quizzes/5- Secureum - Pitfalls and Best Practices 201.md

 - [ ] B) An integer overflow allows one to receive new tokens for free
 - [ ] C) An integer overflow allows one to trap/freeze the system
 - [ ] D) None of the above

+> The solidity version is 0.7.0, meaning overflow/underflow can occur.
+In this case, it can occur at require_wei_sent in the `buy()` function.
+If desired_tokens is chosen carrefully, result can be very low because of the overflow, meaning the attacker will be allowed to send a very low msg.value, but see its balance granted to the desired_tokens amount.

 <details>
 	<summary>Click the reveal the answer</summary>